nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

    The imported certificate must be in PEM-format to be accepted.
 Certificate chains are supported; concatenate possible intermediate certificate(s) to the server certificate before importing the file.

    Note that the Internal TLS Key and Certificate are cached by default for 60 seconds (default cache period for serverconf) so generating a new key and importing a new certificate might affect providing services from the security server for the caching period.
-The caching period can be changed with [System Parameters](ug-syspar_x-road_v6_system_parameters.md)
+The caching period can be changed with System Parameters \[[UG-SYSPAR](#Ref_UG-SYSPAR)\]

 _To export the security server’s internal TLS certificate_, follow these steps.